I Tried TikTok's Ombré Concealer Trick & I Have Regrets

 Though it seems quite involved, I wanted to know whether this trend would mask my dark circles better than my usual single swipe of concealer (which often disappears throughout the day).
 Choosing a suitable shade of concealer is notoriously difficult so I also have a handful of concealer products that aren't quite right for me.
 Perhaps combining them in this way would put them to good use.
 I could only hope.

 Here, I'm wearing a lightweight skin tint, though the blue tones around my eyes (especially in the inner corner) peek through.
-To achieve a true gradient effect, I started with a white concealer, namely Makeup Revolution Conceal & Define Concealer in CO, £2.99.
+To achieve a true gradient effect, I started with a white concealer, namely Makeup Revolution Conceal & Define Concealer in CO, $6.
 It may look stark at first but when blended in and teamed with a sheer skin tint or foundation, it's excellent at minimising the appearance of uneven skin tone.
-Next I applied a little Kosas Revealer Super Creamy + Brightening Concealer, £26, followed by Trish McEvoy Instant Eye Lift Concealer, £40 (a peach tone), and Rare Beauty Soft Pinch Liquid Blush in Hope, £22, which is highly pigmented (you only need a tiny dab).
+Next, I applied a little Kosas Revealer Super Creamy + Brightening Concealer, $48, followed by Trish McEvoy Instant Eye Lift Concealer, $72 (a peach tone), and Rare Beauty Soft Pinch Liquid Blush in Hope, $41, which is highly pigmented (you only need a tiny dab).

+I soon encountered my first error: I didn't think through the blending process well enough.
+When damp, my makeup sponge swelled to twice its original size and made blending each individual shade quite difficult.
+Eventually, it all melted into one peach hue and while it did work well to mask the darkness around my eyes and on my eyelids, the blush effect was nonexistent.
+Maybe I needed something much darker.
+On the other eye, I decided to double the amount of blush and pinch my makeup sponge to make it smaller.
+This was better.
+Not only did it camouflage any blue tones but it lent the tops of my cheeks a pretty, flushed finish.
+Just barely, though.
+As for the dark circles, of course, three swipes of concealer would mask them — it's concealer after all.

 Advertisement